PubHubs/PubHubs/.gitlab/merge_request_templates/update_dependencies.md

 ### Yivi

 - [ ] For updaing Yivi for PubHubs central update the version number in the cicd file in the docker-build repository,see [yivi releases](https://github.com/privacybydesign/irmago/releases) for the latest version.
+You have to restart the service on the pubhubs vm for it to take effect.

 ## Hub